Soneliem/WAIUA/README.md

 ## Why I Made This

 The main reason I made this was to detect smurfs.
-Being able to see an account that were bronze 1 last act and then miraculously became gold 3 this act while having an account level of 2 is a very clear indication of them being a smurf.
+This app basically settles the debates between team memebers or the enemy.
 I have chosen the set of available features carefully mainly to maintain the competitive integrity of the game.
-For example I could have given you access to player ranks while you're still choosing agents, but this will lead to people dodging because they don't want "bad" teammates.
+For example I could have given you access to team ranks while you're still choosing agents, but this will lead to people dodging because they don't want "bad" teammates.
 I could have also given you access to the enemy's last 90 games but that both breaches their privacy and could lead to bullying.

 Another reason to making this was that I wanted some experience with .NET and GUI apps.
 This application uses C# as the backend, WPF as the frontend and .NET as the framework.
-I knew none of these so this was a fun journey.
+I knew none of these, so this was a fun journey.
 Because of this, the code is very messy but it does the job.
 I probably should have made it all asynchronously but I am lazy and I wanted to slowly get into C#.
 But mainly because I am lazy.

 ## Contributing